 - 20% stiffer than Hambini Standard Bottom Brackets

 - Aerospace Tolerances for a no slop fit

 - One Piece design aligns the bearings perfectly, reducing the likelihood of creak

-- NTN Bearings fitted as standard.
-Ultra Low Friction in Road Applications and Fully Sealed NTN/FAG in MTB Applications
+- NTN Bearings Ultra Low Friction Beraings fitted as standard in Road applications.
+Fully Sealed NTN/FAG Bearings fitted in MTB Applications

 - No Hammers are required to install or Remove the Bottom Bracket

 - Fully Serviceable, the bearings can be replaced quickly and easily

 - It is supplied with fitting adaptors in M12 (or 1/2 inch), a press or studbar will be required to facilitate installation

 - One year warranty on the bottom bracket body